 - Short enough to remain safe and manageable in competition.

 If the beam were longer, routines would become more exhausting and harder to construct.
 If shorter, gymnasts would be limited in creativity and skill combinations.
+In short, 5 meters provides the perfect balance between artistry, athleticism, and safety.

 Variations in Beam Length for Different Levels